Korean War Legacy Project

 Bio

-On July 1, 1952, after one year of college, John McBroom left the University of Tennessee and enlisted in the U.S. Navy.
+John McBroom enlisted in the U.S. Navy on July 1, 1952, after just one year at the University of Tennessee.
 He attended boot camp training and sonar school in San Diego, California.
-After finishing school, he left for Sasebo, Japan, in the spring of 1953, and boarded the U.S.S.
-Symbol (AM-123) to Wonsan, Korea.
-During the war, McBroom worked at night on a mine-sweeping ship that at one time received friendly fire from the battleship New Jersey.
-He arrived back home in December of 1954.
+He left for Sasebo, Japan, in the spring of 1953, and boarded the U.S.S.
+Symbol (AM-123) for Wonsan, Korea.
+During the war, heworked at night on a mine-sweeping ship.

 Video Clips